Title: Bank On Boston Program Intern

 Research & Writing:

-- Assist with drafting, editing, or reviewing presentations, narratives, letters of interest, acknowledgements, and reports
+- Assist with drafting, editing, or reviewing presentations, narratives, letters of interest, acknowledgments, and reports

-- Prepare reports and communications regarding activities, metrics and project outcomes
+- Prepare reports and communications regarding activities, metrics, and project outcomes Administrative:

 - Assist with promotional events as needed